Da'Vine Joy Randolph: Career

 She took roles in the drama film The United States vs. Billie Holiday (2021) and the comedy The Lost City (2022).
 In 2021. she took a main role in the sitcom The Last O.G.
 (2021).
 Since 2021, she has taken a recurring role as Detective Williams in the series Only Murders in the Building starring Steve Martin, Martin Short, and Selena Gomez.
 She played a manager to a pop star in the controversial series The Idol (2023).

 In 2023, she played gospel singer Mahalia Jackson in the political drama film Rustin.
 She also starred in Alexander Payne's coming-of-age film The Holdovers as Mary Lamb, a cook and bereaved mother.
 The film premiered at the Telluride Film Festival.
 She earned praise for the role, with Pete Hammond of Deadline Hollywood writing "Randolph is simply wonderful, saying more with a look than any words could ever do.
 She is enormously touching and earns our tears along the way."
 Randolph received numerous nominations and awards for the role, including winning the Golden Globe Award for Best Supporting Actress, the BAFTA, the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role, and the Academy Award for Best Supporting Actress.

 Randolph filmed an action comedy film with Rebel Wilson called Bride Hard, which was released in June 2025.
 In September 2025, Randolph appeared in the Bi-ray music video "Butterfly (Narrative Version)" directed by Japanese rock star Yoshiki.
+She then starred as afterlife coordinator Anna in A24's fantasy romantic comedy Eternity alongside Elizabeth Olsen, Miles Teller, and Callum Turner.
+Her next film, The Gallerist, premiered at the 2026 Sundance Film Festival and will be followed by a theatrical release later in the year.